Todd Boehly believed to have signed formal contract to buy Chelsea

 Russian billionaire Roman Abramovich bought the Stamford Bridge outfit back in 2003.
 After the invasion of Ukraine, he insisted he was walking away from the club and put it up for sale.
 He was subsequently hit by sanctions from the British government.
 A temporary licence that was given for the sale of Chelsea will expire on May 31.

 Earlier this week there were stories circulating that the Russian had asked for the return of a £1.5bn loan.
-It was thought that this would destroy any negotiations that were ongoing, but a spokesperson for Mr Abramovich has since confirmed that the story was “entirely false”.
+It was thought that this would destroy any negotiations that were ongoing, but a spokesperson for Mr Abramovich has since confirmed that the story was “entirely false”, as reported by thesun,co,uk.

 ___________________________________________________________